Skip to main content

 Algorithm and default search patterns for the object-centric Duplicate Invoice Checker

 The Duplicate Invoice Checker's algorithm groups invoices that might be duplicates based on different matching patterns.
-After the groups are formed, the algorithm uses an AI Annotation to calculate a confidence score for each identified group, which predicts the probability of the group containing a true duplicate.
+After the groups are formed, the algorithm uses Machine Learning to calculate a confidence score for each identified group, which predicts the probability of the group containing a true duplicate.
 The score lets users sort or filter the results in the Action View to focus on the right groups and to identify duplicates faster.

 Every time new invoices are loaded into the perspective, the algorithm compares them against the invoice backlog.
 It’s important to know that: